php/php-langspec/spec/10-expressions.md

 The `new` *class-type-designator* forms create an object of the class type specified by *class-type-designator*.
 The `new class` forms create an object of an *anonymous class type*, a type that has an unspecified name.
 In all other respects, however, an anonymous class has the same capabilities as a named class type.

-If the *class-type-designator* is an expression resulting in a string value, that string is used as the class name.
+If the *class-type-designator* is a *new-variable* resulting in a string value, that string is used as the class name.
 If the expression results in an object, the class of the object is used as the class for the new object.
+The *new-variable* has the same semantics as a *variable*, but the grammar is restricted to exclude calls.

 The *qualified-name* is resolved according to the rules described in [scope resolution operator](#scope-resolution-operator), including